johnmyleswhite/SimpleML.jl/README.md

 Textbook style implementations of basic ML techniques in Julia

-* Linear regression using L-BFGS
+* Linear regression using an optimization library
-* Logistic regression using L-BFGS
+* Logistic regression using an optimization library
+* Huber regression using an optimization library
+* Ridge regression using an optimization library
+* Ridge regression using matrix algebra